-- When the controller has decided to apply a transformation rule, it prompts all actors for their iteration number; it then computes the maximum iteration number received and asks the actors to proceed until the end of this maximum iteration. - On their side, all the actors stop at the end of their current iteration when they are prompted for their iteration number, i.e., they finish all their firings but not not start a new iteration; when they receive from the controller the maximum iteration number, they either do nothing (if that number was indeed their own last iteration number) or they resume firing until they reach the end of the maximum iteration (otherwise).
-Then, they all send an acknowledgment to the controller. - When all actors have stopped and sent their acknowledgment to the controller, the graph is its initial state and the transformation can be applied.
+- When the controller has decided to apply a transformation rule, it prompts all actors for their iteration number; it then computes the maximum iteration number received and asks the actors to proceed until the end of this maximum iteration. - On their side, all the actors stop at the end of their current iteration when they are prompted for their iteration number, i.e., they finish all their firings but do not start a new iteration; when they receive from the controller the maximum iteration number, they either do nothing (if that number was indeed their own last iteration number) or they resume firing until they reach the end of the maximum iteration (otherwise).
+Then, they all send an acknowledgment to the controller. - When the controller has received the acknowledgment from all the actors, the graph is its initial state and the transformation can be applied.
 The subgraph matching the lhs is replaced by the instantiated rhs.
-This may involve removing actors and deallocating the buffers suppressed by the rule, and creating new actors with fresh names and threads, allocating new buffers for the created actors, and connecting them. - Finally, the controller asks all actors to resume their execution.
+For each actor suppressed by the rule, we terminate its thread and we deallocate its buffers.
+For each actor created by the rule, we create a fresh name, we start a new thread, we allocate the new buffers, and we connect them. - Finally, the controller asks all actors to resume their execution (or to start in the case of created actors).
 The computation proceeds as before, each actor firing as soon as its incoming edges have enough tokens.